padiketeku/EnvMonMod/EMM-Prac-2.md

 Map.setCenter(130.6884, -13.694,9)
 ```

-You would want to display the boundary of the study area to be sure this is properly uploaded to the EE.
+You would want to display the boundary of the study area to be sure this is properly uploaded.

 ```JavaScript
 //create a symoblogy that makes the study boundary transparent and display this